 - Ballpark: Ray Winder Field (Travelers Field until 1966) 1963-2006; Dickey-Stephens Park 2007-present

 The Arkansas Travelers are the AA affiliate of the Seattle Mariners in the Texas League, based in Little Rock, Arkansas.
 They became affiliated with the Mariners in 2017, after having been in the Anaheim and Los Angeles Angels system since 2001.

 Prior to 1961, the Travelers were known as the Little Rock Travelers and played in the Southern Association, winning championships in 1920, 1937, 1942, and 1951.
-The Southern Association folded after the 1961 season, taking the Travelers with it.
+The Southern Association folded after the 1961] season, taking the Travelers with it.
 In 1963, the city was awarded a new franchise in the AAA International League as an affiliate of the Philadelphia Phillies; in 1964, the team moved to the Pacific Coast League.
-For 1966, a series of franchise moves and swaps lead to the Travelers' relationship with the St. Louis Cardinals as their AA Texas League affiliate; this relationship lasted until 2000, when the Cardinals and Travlers parted ways.
+For 1966, a series of franchise moves and swaps led to the Travelers' relationship with the St. Louis Cardinals as their AA Texas League affiliate; this relationship lasted until 2000, when the Cardinals and Travelers parted ways.
 The Travs have won Texas League championships in 1971, 1977, 1979, 1980, 1989, 2001, and 2005.

-For most of their existence, the Travelers have played their home games in the same stadium -- called Travelers Field until 1966, when it was renamed Ray Winder Field in honor of longtime Travelers' executive Ray Winder.
+For most of their existence, the Travelers have played their home games in the same stadium, called "Travelers Field" until 1966 when it was renamed Ray Winder Field in honor of longtime Travelers' executive Ray Winder.
 In 2007, the club moved into new Dickey-Stephens Park, named after two pairs of brothers: former major leaguers Bill and George Dickey, and local businessmen Jack and Witt Stephens.

 Year-by-Year Record